vishnugopal/bookmarks-to-obsidian/README.md

-# Bookmarks to Markdown
+# Bookmarks to Obsidian

-Convert any Netscape bookmarks.html file to Markdown files for use with Obsidian.
+Synchronizes (across multiple imports) any Netscape bookmarks.html file to Markdown files for use with Obsidian.

 ## Usage